mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 [back to readme](README.adoc#running)

 ## How do I test these scripts using Docker?

+If you're just using the scripts to create certs, you can skip this section.
+Otherwise, if you're modifying these scripts, read on!

 ### Setup
 1. First make sure you followed [these instructions](#how-do-i-run-these-scripts-using-docker), so that environment